 Furthermore, I am not open to debate about this issue.
-If you want to argue with me that the earth is flat, then take our nonsense and peddle it somewhere else, but not on MY blog.
-Your comments will allowed to be posted or will be immediately deleted.
+If you want to argue with me that the earth is flat, then take your nonsense and peddle it somewhere else, but not on MY blog.
+Your comments will not be allowed to be posted and they will be immediately deleted.
 So don’t waste your or my time trying. — Natan Lawrence

 The Bible is full and running over with literary devices.
 This is because much of the Bible is poetry or literary prose.
 Understanding these many and varied literary devices will help one to correctly interpret Scripture, find the deeper meaning of a Scripture, understand the richness found therein, and enables one to better understand the true message and intent of the author.

 But why does the Bible employ so many literary devices from Genesis to Revelation as we are about to see from the examples below?
 There are specific reasons why YHVH Elohim inspired the writers of Scripture to employ various literary devices besides for the sake of making the Bible more interesting to read.
 There are definite and deep spiritual reasons for this that relate to our gaining a deeper, personal relationship with our Creator.
 We will discuss these reasons later.